Guidelines for Filming or Recording on Clark County School District Property

 After the application and supporting documents are received by Risk Management, the liaison will process your CCSD Venue Release Contract and will e-mail a draft of the contract for your review including any additional questions or concerns that must be addressed prior to acceptance.
 You may contact the CCSD Risk Management liaison with any questions at 702-799-6496, Extension 5642.
 The signed CCSD Venue Release Contract must be submitted to Risk Management at least 30 days prior to the proposed date of filming or recording.

 Liability insurance coverage for the party requesting to use the site, as well as the production company, must be provided on an Acord Certificate with an additional insured endorsement page.
 The minimum liability limit is $1,000,000 per occurrence.
 In addition, both the requesting party and the production company must provide evidence of workers’ compensation coverage in the State of Nevada including a waiver of subrogation endorsement.
-Both the additional insured endorsement for the general liability and the waiver of subrogation endorsement for workers’ compensation must be in the favor of:Clark County School District Risk & Environmental Services Department 4828 S. Pearl Street Las Vegas, NV 89121
+Both the additional insured endorsement for the general liability and the waiver of subrogation endorsement for workers’ compensation must be in the favor of:Clark County School District Risk Management Department 4828 S. Pearl Street Las Vegas, NV 89121

 SAFETY DEPARTMENT INSPECTION/WALK-THROUGH: